 Customer Feedback is important because it contains much valuable information to grow a business.
 The more eminent the customer comfort, the more possible the customer will remain loyal to the brand, and the better the recommendation will be to attract new customers.

 Everything comes down to customer satisfaction, so businesses must dig deep into customer feedback to see what is correct and missing.
 The product team can create products and services that meet customer needs by improving based on customer feedback.
 Moreover, continuously monitoring feedback allows a product manager to stay on top of what is happening.

 How Can a Company Upgrade Its Customer Feedback Policy?

 Provide timely information: Sending users a survey via email may require more than just making them happy.
 Instead, the company will study the app to receive questions while using the product.
 In-app surveys provide more accurate feedback and typically have a higher response rate.

 Make it simple: Collecting feedback should be arranged at companies preference, not at the company’s own.
 What does this mean?
 If customers have to search for products to find “contact” forms, it is not easy for the product and marketing teams to provide the feedback they want.
 Also, it is not enough to take a survey once in a while.

 Be smart: The product team should prioritize their feedback so that product, marketing, and customer success teams can act on a better set of priorities.
 In addition, product teams need to search and segment feedback data to understand patterns better.

 The best way to understand what a company need is simple.
 There is no shortcut.
-Even if the product manager can hypothesize what the customer needs, why they buy the product, product teams have to ask the customer, in the end, to confirm the idea or counter it.
+Even if the product manager can hypothesize what the customer needs, and why they buy the product, product teams have to ask the customer, in the end, to confirm the idea or counter it.

 Simply put, the wrong marketing message targets the bad segment and is being spoken in inappropriate language.
 The company can also outsource its information collection.
-However, the product manager can manage it, himself survey his website, and get immediate feedback.
+However, the product manager can manage it, survey his website, and get immediate feedback.